Padjadjaran University: Accommodation

 All of student dormitories are located in Jatinangor, Sumedang.

 Transportation

-The university has some free campus transportation operated from Monday until Friday, from 7 a.m. to 5 p.m. in Jatinangor campus.
+The university has some free campus bus Odong operated from Monday until Friday, from 7 a.m. to 4 p.m. in Jatinangor campus.

 Library

 As one of the most important facility, UNPAD has a central library located in front of Dipati Ukur campus, named UPT Perpustakaan Universitas Padjadjaran.
 Later on, it moved to Jatinangor campus.
 Moreover, each of faculties in the university has at least one library in their buildings.

 Health Center

 UNPAD has two health center located in Dipati Ukur, named Bale Kesehatan, and in Jatinangor, named Klinik Padjadjaran.
 Not only for students, Klinik Padjadjaran also provides health service for the public.

 Sports

 There are two sport facilities: Stadion Jati Padjadjaran (outdoor) and Bale Santika (indoor).
 Both are located in Jatinangor campus.

-Meeting Room

-The university has numerous meeting rooms located in Dipati Ukur campus (including Bale Rumawat, Ruang Serba Guna 2 and Graha Sanusi Hardjadinata) and Jatinangor campus (including Bale Sawala, Bale Rucita and Bale Santika).
-The graduation ceremony is regularly held in Graha Sanusi Hardjadinata.
-Moreover, the building is also open for public reservation.

 Other Facilities

 Several students from non-social science faculty shall visit Center for Basic Science Program, known as PTBS or PPBS, in their first year.
 Within this period, they will learn basic science: biology, chemistry, physics and calculus.
 There is also Center for Language Program developed by Faculty of Literature.

 In 2013, UNPAD built a mosque in Jatinangor campus named Masjid Raya UNPAD (MRU), also known as Bale Aweuhan.
 There is also a mosque in Dipati Ukur campus.

 The university also built a central laboratory in 2016 to advance multi discipline research, especially in Herbal Science.
 The building is located in Jatinangor campus.